Surya-LR/Natural-Language-Processing_Baseline/README.md

 # Natural Language Processing sentence pair comparison and classification
 This is part of a larger project that cannot be shared due to propreitary reasons.
 Here, a SVM baseline is established for the classification of a sentence-pair dataset to check for similarities and contradictions in documents.
+The code for the Streamlit based webapp and the pipeline for training and validation, along with the SVM model is added to this repository.

+## Bert based models

+The Albert and Legal-Bert cannot be shared as it is was developed and paid for by the Company.
+For this, Pytorch and Hugging Face transformer library has been used for the implementation.
+The code was modified to use with the Google Colab Pro GPUs to save time.
+The cleaned dataset was mounted from the author’s google drive and access needs to be granted for it to be used.
+Each trained epoch is saved as a checkpoint to avoid loss of data and the code was modified to enable this and to load the chosen epoch for testing as well.

 ## Dataset
 Data used was The Stanford Natural Language Inference (SNLI) Corpus from https://nlp.stanford.edu/projects/snli/.The corpus is a collection of